Fabric Commands

 |date |2022-07-19|

-Case 1: the following output:
+Case 1: The following output:

 |column |value |